Stavanger Oilers

-Stavanger Ishockeyklubb, commonly referred to as Stavanger Oilers, is a Norwegian ice hockey team based in Stavanger, Norway.
+Stavanger Ishockeyklubb, commonly referred to as the Stavanger Oilers, is a Norwegian professional ice hockey team based in Stavanger, Norway.
 They currently play in the Fjordkraftligaen, which is the top division in Norwegian ice hockey.
 As of 2023, it is the only team in the league from western Norway.
 The Oilers play their home matches in DNB Arena.

 History

 Stavanger Oilers were established as a company team by Finnish expatriate workers in 2000.
 Viking Hockey had traditionally been the dominant hockey club in Stavanger.
 The club's establishment was led by the Finnish businessman Hartti Kristola, who withdrew his economic support from Viking to focus on Oilers.

 The club played their first official game in the autumn of 2001, with players from the higher divisions of Finnish hockey, as well as a number of former Norwegian national ice hockey team players.
 These played alongside amateur local players.
 Stavanger Oilers, starting at the bottom of the league system, went through the 2001/02 season unbeaten, scoring 304 goals.
 The club top scorer, Finnish forward Jari Kesti, scored or assisted on 226 of them.

 In 2002/03 Oilers went through their first 18 games unbeaten.
 Ahead of the season, the team received more Finnish players, as well as two of Viking Hockey's players, Tommy Edlund and Thomas Kristensen.
 The club's first loss came away against Gjøvik Hockey, was followed by another loss the next day to the same team.
 Oilers also got beaten by local rivals Bergen IK, who were the first team to defeat Oilers in Siddishallen.
 The team reached first place at the end of the season, with Bergen finishing second.
 Player Jari Kesti scored 150 points from Oilers 296 goals, and countrymen Tomi Suoniemi and Jarkko Ollikainen both scored more than 100 points.
 Promotion to the GET-ligaen was secured following five victories in the qualification play-offs, with the only defeat coming against Bergen in a penalty shootout.

 Ahead of its first season in the GET-ligaen, more Finnish players and some young Norwegian players joined Oilers.
 At the start of the season the team beat Lillehammer 5–1 in the opening match, followed by a 10–0 away win at Manglerud Star in the second match.
 The first defeat came at home against fellow promoters Bergen.
 At the end of the season, Oilers finished sixth in the table.
 Again, Jari Kesti was the club top scorer, for the third season in a row.
-In the playoffs, Oilers beat Trondheim by three games to one in the quarter finals, winning the final game in sudden death in front of a sell-out crowd of 2600 people in Siddishallen.
+In the playoffs, Oilers beat Trondheim by three games to one in the quarter-finals, winning the final game in sudden death in front of a sell-out crowd of 2600 people in Siddishallen.
 Teemu Kohvakka scored the deciding goal with only 14 seconds left of the first period of sudden death.
 In the semifinals, Oilers were beaten by Storhamar in three straight games.